 “ Through the conference, students begin to connect academics with the world around them and, most importantly, begin to get involved and understand the role they can play in changing the world for the better.”

 Founded in 1986, HMC is a 501(c)(3) educational nonprofit and the nation’s oldest government simulation conference run exclusively by undergraduates at Harvard College.

 HMC is also the most dynamic model congress simulation available to high school students.
-Over the years, HMC Boston has grown significantly and has led to the development of three other conferences, including our San Francisco conference and four conferences run by our sister organizations: Harvard Model Congress Dubai, Asia, Europe, and Latin America.
+Over the years, HMC Boston has grown significantly and has led to the development of other conferences, including our San Francisco conference and four conferences run by our sister organizations: Harvard Model Congress Dubai, Asia, Europe, and Latin America.

 Still, our Boston conference has remained exciting and dynamic, as our staffers have created programs like HMC Media, the National Security Council, the District and Supreme Courts, and the Lobbyists to teach delegates about the important entities that, although outside the House of Representatives and the Senate, are nonetheless central to our government’s functioning.
 The depth of the debate that we facilitate at our conferences complements the breadth of our programs.

 We continue to improve the simulation with all of the resources available to us as we strive to guarantee the most accurate and informative experience.
 Unlike other conferences, HMC requires students to assume the role of real life congressmen, senators, and members of government, forcing them to expand their own perspectives and to understand the issues at hand in a new, more nuanced way.